mitsukan/ruby_learning/RPS_ruby/README.md

 I want to be able to choose between Rock Paper Scissors.

 As a player,
+Since I want to play with my friend,
+I want my friend to be able to choose between Rock Paper Scissors.

+As a player,
 because I have no friends, I want to be able to play against a computer.

 As a player,